How to stop procrastinating and start working your ass-off?

 But devoting your maximum time into it is not acceptable.

-Because at the end of the day when you realize you spent your entire time in scrolling newsfeed you again plan on delaying your tasks.
+Because at the end of the day when you realise you spent your entire time in scrolling newsfeed, you again plan on delaying your tasks.

 5. Make a daily routine